knpuniversity/whats-new-symfony3/knpu/profiler.md

 > http://localhost:8000

-We see the same page, but with the sweet black web debug toolbar bar.
+We see the same page, but with the sweet black web debug toolbar.
 This is the same toolbar that you've always known and loved, but redesigned and rethought.
 That means it now has a sleek black interface with flat UI elements, because they're super hip!